 There are presently no open calls for submissions.

-MacQueen's Quinterly is the new name for the journal we published as KYSO Flash from Fall 2014 through Summer 2019 (for a total of 12 issues).
+MacQueen's Quinterly (aka, MacQ) is the name for the journal we published as KYSO Flash from Fall 2014 through Summer 2019, for a total of 12 issues.
 Beyond the new name and a more frequent publication schedule, five times per year, our editorial focus remains the same.
 (More about that below, under "What we're looking for" and "TIP")

 Please send us original, unpublished literary works.
 Appearance on author websites and blogs, as well as on social media and sites such as Facebook and Fictionaut, counts as previous publication.